aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/03-initialize-pc.md

 ```

-8. (This step is optional and only in case you lose your SSH key), with this command you will be able to retrive it from Secrets Manager
+8. (OPTIONAL STEP )Please run this command ONLY in the event that you lose your SSH private key and need to retrieve it from the secrets manager

 ```bash